memespring/wiki-platformland-content/india.md

 # India

-[IndiaStack](http://indiastack.org) is the name of the programme to develop a set of national-wide platforms for identity and finance.
+## IndiaStack

-## Platforms
+[IndiaStack](http://indiastack.org) is the name of the programme to develop a set of society-wide platforms for identity and finance.
+Although run/mandated by central government, the vision is for shared national infrastructure for use by government and beyond.

 ### Aadhaar